tosifAN/Image_augmentation_and_people_detection_using_yolov8/README.md

 2. **Model Training:**
    - Train the YOLOv8 model using the augmented and labeled dataset.
-   - Save the trained model weights in the `model/` directory.
+   - Save the trained model weights in the `model/` directory(google drive).

 3. **Testing:**
    - Utilize the trained model for object detection on videos and images.
-   - Record observations and results in the `testing/` directory.
+   - Record observations and results in the `testing/` directory(google drive).

 ## Requirements